opendcs/opendcs/docs/source/start-routingspec.rst

    nohup routsched -d3 -l routing.log -a routing-scheduler-goes > nohup.routing 2>&1 &

-After reading the above section, a user should be familiar with how to set upa routing spec using the GUI and how to run and schedule the routing spec.
+After reading the above section, a user should be familiar with how to set up a routing spec using the GUI and how to run and schedule the routing spec.

 Once a routing spec is operationally running via some scheduler, then